top of page

 NARRATIVE:

-A second public workshop was held Jan.
-23. Input being used to craft vision statements and priorities for each plan element.
+A public workshop was held Jan.
+23. With input used to craft the vision statements and priorities for each plan element.
 The next public workshop meeting was held on June 12th to present and accept input on draft strategies and actions for each plan element.
 The input received will be used help craft the action items for each of the elements.

 Over the Summer the consultant team and Town staff will work on producing the drafts of each element which will be presented to the Comp Plan Update Committee in the Fall.
 The next monthly committee meeting will be on September 11th, 6pm.